 Over the course of a lifetime assets are acquired.
 When we pass on those assets remain and they will be reallocated.
 The question is, will you have a say in the matter?

 Estate Planning is the process that gives you a say.
-If you become incapacitated, and even when you’re gone, estate planning keeps you in control.
+If you become incapacitated, and even when you’re gone, planning keeps you in control.

 There a variety of tools, including wills and trusts, that assure you keep control even when you are unable to speak on your own behalf.
 Which instruments are used depend on the specifics of your circumstances.

 Estate planning is beneficial for single, married, and cohabiting individuals.
-A short list of benefits our estate planning attorney can provide include:
+A short list of benefits our planning attorney can provide include:

 - Assure distribution of your assets in a manner appropriate for your circumstances.

 - Assure inheritance does not become a detriment to your beneficiary.